ga4gh/refget/docs/specification.md

    3. Utility of intermediate digests.
 The array-oriented approach provides useful intermediate digests for each attribute.
 This digest can be used to test for matching sets of sequences, or matching coordinate systems, using the individual component digests.
 With a sequence-oriented framework, this would require traversing down a layer deeper, to the individual elements, to establish identity of individual components.
 The alternative advantage we would have from a sequence-oriented structure would be identifiers for *annotated sequences*.
 We gain the advantages of these digests through the *names-lengths* attribute.

+### F2.
+Details of inherent and non-inherent attributes

+The specification in section 1, *Encoding*, described how to structure a sequence collection and then apply an algorithm to compute a digest for it.
+What if you have ancillary information that goes with a collection, but shouldn't contribute to the digest?
+We have found a lot of useful use cases for information that should go along with a seqcol, but should not contribute to the *identity* of that seqcol.
+This is a useful construct as it allows us to include information in a collection that does not affect the identifier that is computed for that collection.
+One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different identifier!
+Seqcol refers to these as *non-inherent attributes*, meaning they are not part of the core identity of the sequence collection.
+Non-inherent attributes are defined in the seqcol schema, but excluded from the `inherent` list.

+### F3.
+Example Python code for computing a seqcol encoding

 ```python
 # Demo for encoding a sequence collection